 This is from my collection of Thrift Shop Book Dust Covers With Fabulous Author Photos!

-Another great Author Photo from the past — Mary Stewart, pictured in Edinburgh with her cat.
+Another great Author Photo from the past — Mary Stewart, above, pictured in Edinburgh with her cat.
 On the facing page are my notes from Stephen King’s great book about writing, On Writing: Write what you love to read.
 Write what you like, then imbue it with life and make it unique by blending in your own personal knowledge of life, friendship, relationship, sex, and work.
 Especially work.
 People love to read about work.
 God knows why, but they do.

-Looking good, Mr. Theroux, on the cover of World’s End.
+Looking good, Mr. Theroux, on the back cover of World’s End.
 (Ah, those were the days, when an Author Photo took up the whole back cover.)

 In 2003 I saw this ad for shirts, and I kept it thinking that I’d be able to use it some day, for something or other.
 I haven’t yet, but it still inspires me.